-Please help them to get rid of math myths such as math is complex.
+Please help them to get rid of math myths, such as math is complex.
 Create a love for math by speaking positively about it.
 Make math part of your daily life at home.
 Encourage making mistakes since it’s one way of learning.
 Provide enough space and time to practice math, Praise their effort and reward it.

 Your second-grade child is ready to accelerate their learning and is more familiar with the learning environment than first-graders.
-Unfortunately, learning struggles can pull them back and deter their performances.
+Unfortunately, learning struggles can pull them back and deter their performance.
 That is why at Kids on the Yard, we help accelerate their skills and prepare them for third-grade learning.
 Not only do we help your child overcome their learning struggles, but we also help them to apply knowledge learned in real life.

 Our skill-building tutoring sessions will grow your 2nd grader’s reading comprehension, math, and writing skills.
 Contact us for more insights and information.